 Also, consider getting some additional security.
-They can’t pay you now, but you can take a UCC on their inventory.
+They can not pay you now, but you can take a UCC on their inventory.
 Or if they have another related entity, they will give you a guarantee.
 So consider other security as a way to securitize your debt.
 For example, maybe they have a piece of equipment that they are not using, and they will deed it over to you so that you gain possession of it until the debt is paid.

-Pro Tip 2: Offer a written promissory note to wrap up all the old debt into a payment plan (easier to prove and sue on if need be).
+Pro Tip 2: Offer a written promissory note to wrap up all the old debt into a payment plan (easier to prove and sue on if need be)

-For example, if you are owed a lot of money in the tune of several hundred thousand dollars from a contractor over several years, and the contractor hasn’t been able to pay you, you can get him to sign a promissory note.
+For example, if you are owed a lot of money in the tune of several hundred thousand dollars from a contractor over several years, and the contractor has not been able to pay you, you can get him to sign a promissory note.
 And the promissory note may not just be from the company but from the company and its principal over an agreed payment plan.

 5. Resolve disputes quickly and in writing

 Maybe it was not your best day – maybe things arrived later, or they were damaged.
 Try to resolve these issues quickly and in writing so that you can move forward.
 It is always better to give a small credit in exchange for a prompt payment and move on.